statsmaths/cleanNLP/README.md

-After the pipeline is loaded, we again call run_annotators and set the backend to "coreNLP" (by default run_annotators will use whichever backend for most recently initalized, so this option is technically not needed if you just ran `cnlp_init_corenlp`):
+After the pipeline is loaded, we again call run_annotators and set the backend to "coreNLP" (by default run_annotators will use whichever backend for most recently initialized, so this option is technically not needed if you just ran `cnlp_init_corenlp`):

 ```{r}